PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		git remote add central < Central repository URL >

-	> Note: The romote replica is readonly, so you can only clone but can not push back to that.
+	> Note: The remote replica is read-only, so you can only clone but can not push back to that.

 * Make some changes and push to the central repo: